unm-campus-histories/spaces/docs/essays/hodgin-hall.md

 ## Unexplored Heart of UNM

 If you are asking yourself, why the heart of UNM is a foreign building, well it is probably because its physical location does not lie in the center of North campus, like the Student Union Building.
 However, as time evolved, the UNM campus grew North-East, so it has unfortunately become an unexplored long-lived beating heart.

 I would like to help you engage with this very much alive building on UNM’s main campus that may seem forgotten but is a crucial part of our campus’s heritage.
 The previously mentioned renovations, remodels, and restorations are not simply because money has been thrown at the University, but rather because this physical space and building holds such a significant meaning and nostalgia that has been worth the battling.

 Did you know that Hodgin Hall holds the memories and evidence of our past traditions?
 These include a time capsule from the class of 1908, another time capsule to be opened in 2111, Zia awards, a library filled with UNM alumni published books, past UNM yearbooks, original student records, and many more historical items.

 How about the fact the UNM’s original school colors were gold and black but changed in 1869 to reflect the silvery ribbon of the Rio Grande and the sunset crimson of the Sandia Mountains.
 These unrepresented facts and histories are all under one roof.
 This building is literally designed to showcase a Hall of Fame.
 Why have we so willingly neglected this historical building?
 How can we know where we are going if we do not know and validly respect UNM’s history?

 {% include juxtapose.html
 image1="images/hodgin-hall-new-u-showing.jpeg"
 image2="images/hodgin-hall-night.jpg"
-caption="then and now”
+caption="then and now"
+%}

 {% include figure.html class="img-right" width="48%" caption="Hodgin-Hall-Brigade-Est-1992" src="images/hodgin-hall-new-u-showing.jpeg" %}